NightHydra/AdvancedComputerSystemsProjects/Project1/report.md

 5. valignq

 Below is a table that outlines all the vectorized instructions used and which vectorized kernels use them.
+One interesting note is that the double floating type does not use an FMA SIMD instruction which may cause decreased speedup when switching from single floating point to double floating point.

 | Instruction    | F32 Mult. | F32 Reduce | F32 Stream | F64 Mult. | F64 Reduce | F64 Stream |
 |----------------|-----------|------------|------------|-----------|------------|------------|